merryt/tymerrycom/src/routes/work/att.md

 technology capabilities with the intent to consolidate and differentiate MSS’s service offerings across digital touch points.

-**Network security is expensive, and most of the times confusing**.
-Everyone knows this — AT&T has spent years simplifying this complicated space and bringing the cost large scale network protection and recovery down.
+**Network security is expensive, and – most of the time – confusing.**.
+Everyone knows this — AT&T has spent years simplifying this complicated space and bringing the cost of large-scale network protection and recovery down.
 Over this time they have partnered, acquired, or built over two dozen tools all with specific strengths and weaknesses, but much to the dismay of those selling the products there was a large overlap between product offerings.